AdobeDocs/analytics-platform.en/help/use-cases/ga/backfill.md

 >
 >If you plan to import both historical and live streaming Google Analytics data, make sure that you use the same schema for both datasets.
 You can merge the datasets in a CJA using a [Combined dataset](/help/connections/combined-dataset.md).

-You can map the GA event data into an existing dataset that you created previously, or create a new dataset, using whichever XDM schema you choose.
+You can map the GA event data into an existing dataset that you created previously, or create a dataset, using whichever XDM schema you choose.
 Once you have selected the schema, the Experience Platform applies machine learning to automatically pre-map each of the fields in the Google Analytics data to your [XDM schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html#ui).

 ![Schema map](../assets/schema-map.png)

-Once you are finished mapping the fields into your XDM schema, you can schedule this import on a recurring basis as well as apply error validation during the ingestion process.
+Once you are finished mapping the fields into your XDM schema, you can schedule this import on a recurring basis and apply error validation during the ingestion process.
 This validation ensures that there aren't any issues with the data you have imported.

 ## Required XDM fields